RCIA is a process...

 If you are unsure this is the right step for you, you are not alone.
 RCIA at its best helps people find their way on their spiritual journey.
 If in that progress you discern this isn’t the right fit for you, or not the right time, that is ok, too!

-Let us know of your interest, and will will put you in touch with an RCIA Team Member.
-They will meet with you to share details about the process and answer any questions you might have.
-Email Susan Lindsay, or call 708-352-0168.
+If you are interested in becoming Catholic, please let us know and we will put you in touch with an RCIA Team Member.
+They will meet with you to share details about the next session and answer any questions you might have.
+Email Maggie McMahon at email@example.com or call 708-352-0168 (Ext.
+306)